bernoussama/lazyshell/README.md

 - **Clipboard not working**: Ensure your system supports clipboard operations
 - **Model timeout**: Some models (especially Ollama) may take longer to respond
 - **Rate limiting**: Built-in retry logic handles temporary rate limits
+- **Command not found**: Make sure the package is properly installed globally

+### Debug Mode
+For troubleshooting, you can check:
+- Configuration file: `~/.lazyshell/config.json`
+- System detection: The AI considers your OS, distro, and package manager
+- Command history: Generated commands are added to your shell history

 ## Contributing 🤝